gbaliarda/tpe-redes-kubernetes/README.md

 kind get clusters
 ```

-You can also check the nodes of the cluster with:
+To check the nodes in the cluster, run:

 ```bash
 kubectl get nodes